gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

       - [ ] Verify that after re-login, requests that are not expired and are approved are assumable again
 - Configuration
     - [ ] Verify that clicking on More Options icon `⋮` > Open Config File opens the `app_config.json` file in your editor.
-      - Verify that this works on:
-         - [ ] macOS
-         - [ ] Windows
-         - [ ] Linux
     - Change a config property and restart the app.
 Verify that the change has been applied.
       - [ ] Change a keyboard shortcut.
       - [ ] Change `terminal.fontFamily`.
     - Provide the same keyboard shortcut for two actions.
       - [ ] Verify that a notification is displayed saying that a duplicate shortcut was found.
     - Provide an invalid value for some property (for example, set `"keymap.tab1": "ABC"`).
       - [ ] Verify that a notification is displayed saying that the property has an invalid value.
     - Make a syntax error in the file (for example, set `"keymap.tab1": not a string`).
       - [ ] Verify that a notification is displayed saying that the config file was not loaded correctly.
       - [ ] Verify that your config changes were not overridden.
 - Headless auth